AlexPloier/APBot/README.md

-This is a very simple discord bot that I created for our work-discord server. :)
+This is a very simple and lightweight discord bot.
+Feel free to play around and make additional suggestions. :)